Basketball or Nothing

-Basketball or Nothing is a 2019 American documentarian non-scripted reality television series on Netflix filmed in Chinle, Arizona.
+Basketball or Nothing is a 2019 American documentarian scripted reality television series on Netflix filmed in Chinle, Arizona.
 The premise revolves around the lives of the Chinle High School boys’ basketball team based on the Navajo Nation reservation, the largest reservation in America.
 The series featured Raul Mendoza as coach of the team.

 The full season of Basketball or Nothing consisting of 6 episodes has been released on August 2, 2019.

 Release

 Basketball or Nothing was released on August 2, 2019, on Netflix streaming.